bugsnag/bugsnag-js/README.md

 # Bugsnag error monitoring & reporting for JavaScript

-Automatically detect JavaScript errors in the browser, Node.js and Expo, with plugins for React, Vue, Angular, Express, Restify and Koa.
+Automatically detect JavaScript errors in the browser, Node.js, React Native and Expo, with plugins for React, Vue, Angular, Express, Restify and Koa.
 Get cross-platform error detection for handled and unhandled errors with real-time error alerts and detailed diagnostic reports.

-Learn more about [JavaScript error reporting](https://www.bugsnag.com/platforms/javascript/) from Bugsnag.
+Learn more about [JavaScript](https://www.bugsnag.com/platforms/javascript/) and [React Native](https://www.bugsnag.com/platforms/react-native/) error reporting from Bugsnag.

 ---

-This is a monorepo (managed with [Lerna](https://lernajs.io/)) containing our universal error reporting client [`@bugsnag/js`](/packages/js) and our Expo client [`@bugsnag/expo`](/packages/expo), along with:
+This is a monorepo (managed with [Lerna](https://lernajs.io/)) containing our universal (browser and server) error reporting client [`@bugsnag/js`](/packages/js), our React Native client [`@bugsnag/react-native`](/packages/expo) and our Expo client [`@bugsnag/expo`](/packages/expo), along with:

 - the core Bugsnag libraries for reporting errors ([`@bugsnag/core`](/packages/core))
 - plugins for supporting various frameworks (e.g. [`@bugsnag/plugin-react`](/packages/plugin-react))